jrfnl/wp-hook-documentor/README.md

-wp-plugin-hook-documentor
+wp-hook-documentor
 =========================

-Application to document action and filters hook in WordPress plugins
+Application to document action and filters hooks in WordPress plugins and themes